 Your first step must be to contact one of our consultants.
 They will guide you through the process and can arrange a face to face meeting at a convenient location to discuss matters further.
 The process is relatively straightforward and with our very competitive fixed fee quotes we can ensure a return to Shareholders is maximised.

 After recovering your investment from your company in a tax efficient manner, it makes sense to protect your hard-earned nest egg.
-Whatever your plans include – new ventures, retirement, etc., it makes sense to take professional advice before making any decisions.
+Whatever your plans include – new ventures, retirement, etc., it’s important to take professional advice before making any decisions.

-Although Wilson Field does not offer financial planning and investment management advice, if you wish we can introduce you to an independent wealth management company which can provide a complete range of financial services for individuals and businesses.
-These could include pension scheme advice, inheritance tax planning, investments advice, etc. We only deal with experienced advisers who are authorised and regulated by the Financial Conduct Authority.
+Although we do not offer financial planning and investment management advice, if you wish we can introduce you to an independent wealth management company which can provide a complete range of financial services for individuals and businesses.
+We only deal with experienced advisers who are authorised and regulated by the Financial Conduct Authority.

 Initial meetings with a wealth management company are free of cost.